 False.
 We treat many men.
 Now, I will admit that at our specific clinic, we see more women than men, but this is not true of every pelvic physical therapy clinic.
 Currently, I would estimate 20-30% of my schedule is men.
-The most common diagnoses we treat for men are post-prostatectomy related incontinence as well as variations of male pelvic pain—however, we also treat men with bowel dysfunction, sexual related pain, urinary dysfunction and tailbone pain.
+The most common diagnoses we treat for men are post-prostatectomy related incontinence as well as variations of male pelvic pain—however, we also treat men with bowel dysfunction, sexually related pain, urinary dysfunction, and tailbone pain.

 3. If a person is leaking urine, they definitely need kegel exercises (pelvic floor strengthening).

 We have discussed this in the past in other blog posts, but this really is a very common misconception I often have to fight with my patients.
 Urinary incontinence is a failed system, not just a failed muscle.
-From a musculoskeletal standpoint, a person needs a well-functioning pelvic floor muscle group, abdominal muscles, hip muscles, diaphragm and low back muscles.
+From a musculoskeletal standpoint, a person needs a well-functioning pelvic floor muscle group, abdominal muscles, hip muscles, diaphragm, and low back muscles.
 People need strong, but flexible muscles that tighten when they need to and relax when they need to.
 If a person has a shortened, irritated pelvic floor, they may have just as much difficulty holding back urine as the person with a weak pelvic floor.
 It is important to trust your physical therapist to prescribe the specific exercises necessary to help YOU.